dsinkerii/messedup-settings/README.md

 https://youtu.be/qbOCx4pdUnQ

-# currently coding, please wait for the release.
+# UPDATE: The main backend code is mostly done, currently making the code for "actors", please wait.

 # how does it work
 ![what](https://github.com/dsinkerii/messedup-settings/assets/104655906/626da6e5-8ea3-47a4-ba86-8cf079f68bc8)